gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 +++

-Having been a Java developer for many years, I simply lose interest in Java and want to code everything in Go, mostly due to Go's simplicity and performance.
-But it's Java who is having fun in the party of big data.
+Having been a Java developer for many years, I have simply lost interest in Java and want to code everything in Go, mostly due to Go's simplicity and performance.
+But it's Java that is having fun in the party of big data.
 Go is sitting alone as a wall flower.
 There is no real map reduce system for Go, until now!

 [Glow](https://github.com/chrislusf/glow) is aiming to be a simple and scalable map reduce system, all in pure Go.
 Not only the system